mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ---

 ### DLM Excel-Addin in the Excel ribbon
-Once installed, the .Stat DLM Excel-Addin will appear on top of the Excel ribbon.
+Once installed, the .Stat DLM Excel-Addin will appear on top of your Excel ribbon.
 Click on it to access the menu.

 ![DLM Excel-Addin ribbon](/dotstatsuite-documentation/images/dlm-excel-addin-01.png)